 The Importance of Being Social

 Social Media is a powerful tool.
 While most view it as a pastime, you should view it as a means of networking.
 Many designers share ideas through social media.
 Most Companies have teams dedicated to managing their public image by way of Twitter, Facebook, Instagram, YouTube, and others.
 Products are announced in a Tweet or in an advertisement within Snapchat.
 With all that goes on within social media, you shouldn’t merely use it as a way to kill time.
 While there are arguments for avoiding social media use altogether, I would not recommend that for a number of reasons.
 I believe deliberate use and moderation for recreational use is key.

 If you want to work in the tech industry, you have to immerse yourself in the technology of the day.
-Use your time on social media to study interfaces, colors, trends, and be mindful of the user experience.
+Use your time on social media to study interfaces, colors, and trends all while being mindful of the user experience.
 More importantly, use social media to network.
 Nothing beats face-to-face interaction, but in the increasingly globalized society we live in, you now have the opportunity to personally interact with leading designers and developers from all over the world.
 Don’t waste that opportunity.

 Like with any social media platform, it is important to be polite and professional whenever you post.
 Too many people have lost their jobs due to foolish posts.
 While I believe everyone is entitled to free speech, you still have to live with the consequences of what you say.

-I am fairly new to Twitter, having only setup an account two years ago, but it has quickly become my favorite social media platform.
+I am fairly new to Twitter, having only setup an account three years ago, but it has quickly become my favorite social media platform.
 I follow dozens of designers and programmers.
 I follow a few celebrities and artists, but I mainly use it to stay up to date with industry professionals.
-I follow so many different people in the industry that it would be exhaustive to list them all.
-I will probably write a post with a list of who I follow, but that is for another time.
-However, I will say how I have found most of the people I follow.

-On the way to and from campus, I listen to podcasts.
-The subjects of these podcasts range from design, coding, personal growth, and feature entrepreneurs, artists, and experts in design and development.
-All podcasters and their guests have the primary underlying theme of being creative people.
-I learn of new industry professionals from these podcasts.
 Whenever a podcast has a guest on it I follow them on Twitter as soon as practical.
 Once I am in front of a computer or I have my phone out and when I have time, I will check out that guest’s portfolio or website.
-In this way podcasts are not only beneficial for the industry insight but they also allow you to have the potential to network to a greater extent.
+In this way podcasts are not only beneficial for the industry insight, but they also allow you to have the potential to network to a greater extent.

 Of course, I use Twitter to unwind a bit too.
-Based on my experience with it, I really like the interface and the analytic information Twitter provides.
+Based on my experience with it, I really like the interface and the analytic information it provides.
 In my opinion, Twitter is the most well-designed social platform on the market today.
 The company has designed a great mobile, tablet, and desktop experience.
-Using Twitter on each device is distinct but it still feels like Twitter no matter which device you are on.
+Using Twitter on each device is distinct, but it still feels like Twitter no matter which device you are on.
 It’s too bad that they have pretty stagnant growth as a company right now.

 For example, I follow Tillamook Dairy Company on Twitter, Facebook, and Instagram because I love their yogurt and their marketing.
 Does a dairy company have anything to offer me as a designer?
 You bet!